NurayCelik/Predict-Face-Mobile-AI-App/README.md

 ## Train the TensorFlow Lite model
 To train the model, 3 classes were created from photographs of men, women and no human faces.
 A total of 4363 images were used in the validation and train folders.

-TensorFlow Lite model toolset for machine learning.
+TensorFlow Lite model toolset for machine learning

-MobileNetV2 is a convolutional neural network architecture for mobile devices.
+MobileNetV2 is a convolutional neural network architecture for mobile devices

-One way to create flexible models is the Keras functional API tf.keras.Sequential.
+One way to create flexible models is the Keras functional API tf.keras.Sequential

 Matplotlib for Visualization with Python